CascadingRadium/Air-Traffic-Distribution/README.md

 </p>

 <p align="justify">
 To evaluate the project, one needs to run the shell script “runEvaluator.sh” provided in the root.
 The shell script will generate a flight schedule to be uploaded to the website.
 This schedule is taken from ASDI data for August 16 - 19, 2013.
 The schedule is taken for a particular date in that interval.
-One can follow the on-screen prompts to get numerical values for our solution's benefit over the existing Air Traffic Management system currently deployed in the USA.
+One can follow the on-screen prompts to get numerical values for our solution’s benefit over the existing Air Traffic Management system currently deployed in the USA.
+The relevant charts and heatmaps are also generated in the OutputImages folder.
+We have executed the code with the input flight schedules taken from the tested dates and have presented the output in the Results Folder.
 </p>

 ```